Senior Scams: What to Watch Out for in 2026

 Gift Card Scams

-Scammers have targeted seniors in the past telling them to purchase gift cards from specific stores, claiming they were secret shoppers or that they could avoid arrest or other consequences.
+Scammers have targeted seniors in the past, telling them to purchase gift cards from specific stores, claiming they were secret shoppers or that they could avoid arrest or other consequences.
 They used this tactic to manipulate victims into sending them money in the form of gift cards.

-This past holiday season, a new twist on this scam popped up, where criminals drained gift cards before they were even sold!
+Recently, a new twist on this scam popped up, where criminals drained gift cards before they were even sold!

 Elder Fraud

-- Grandparent scam – criminals pose as a child or grandchild in immediate financial need.
+- Grandparent Scam: Criminals pose as a child or grandchild in immediate financial need.

-- Romance scam – criminals pose as a romantic interest on a dating site or social media platform.
+- Romance Scam: Criminals pose as a romantic interest on a dating site or social media platform.

-- Tech support scam – criminals pose as tech support to help fix non-existent computer issues.
+- Tech Support Scam: Criminals pose as tech support to help fix non-existent computer issues.

-- Charity scam – criminals try to get you to donate to a fake charity.
+- Charity Scam: Criminals try to get you to donate to a fake charity.

-Perhaps one of the worst scams is the caregiver scam.
+Perhaps one of the worst scams is the Caregiver Scam.
 Relatives or acquaintances of elderly victims take advantage of them to get their money.
 Scammers aren’t always strangers.

 What You Can Do to Stay Safe